An Engaged Life

 -

 Do not express views opposite to the one who is intolerant/prejudiced/sexist/anti-refugee/anti-Muslim/racist etc. You will intensify the views of other.
+Instead ask lots of questions.

 -